During clashes in early June, a protester in Srinagar, Kashmir, lobs a tear gas canister back at Indian security forces.

 (TAUSEEF MUSTAFA/AFP/Getty Images)

-Until recently, Zakir Musa was a commander for Hizbul Mujahideen, which boasts some 200 fighters scattered throughout the districts adjacent to Kashmir's capital, Srinagar.
-On May 12, audio statements were released in which Musa disavowed both Pakistan and the fight for Kashmiri secession from India, which is the clarion call of the Kashmir struggle.
-He stated his desire to implement a hard-line interpretation of Islamic law in Kashmir, claiming that nationalism and democracy were not Islamic.
-Moreover, he threatened to behead the leaders of the All Parties Hurriyet Conference, the conglomeration of nonviolent separatist parties seeking Kashmiri secession through political means.
+Until recently, Zakir Musa was a commander for Hizbul Mujahideen, an insurgent organization boasting some 200 fighters scattered throughout the districts adjacent to Kashmir's capital, Srinagar.
+But on May 12, audio statements were released in which Musa disavowed both Pakistan and the fight for Kashmir to secede from India.
+He stated his desire to implement a hard-line interpretation of Islamic law in Kashmir, and claimed that nationalism and democracy were not Islamic.

 For Pakistan, Musa represents a threat to its strategy of co-opting the Kashmiri insurgency to put pressure on India.
 Musa's Islamist ideology raises the specter of transnational jihadism establishing a foothold in Kashmir, a prospect that neither Islamabad nor New Delhi want....